 Every morning, between 8:15 and 8:30, students meet in homeroom to take attendance, engage in team-building activities, talk in small groups, and discuss current events.
 Every other week, there is an extended advisory program that focuses on topics such as empathy, executive functioning skills, conflict resolution, and our core values of compassion, respect, resilience, responsibility, and integrity.

-Throughout the year, middle school advisory groups meet with a lower school classroom for Crossroads, where they play a game or complete an activity together.
+Throughout the year, middle school advisory groups meet with lower schoolers for Crossroads, where they play a game or complete an activity together.
 Crossroads provides an opportunity for middle school students to practice their leadership skills as they act as “buddies” for the younger students at TDS.

 Additionally, each advisory will choose a community service focus for the year and will conduct in-school and out-of-school activities related to this focus.
 Students are given an opportunity to practice civic responsibility and empathy while learning the communication and organization skills necessary to plan and organize these activities.